Timeline of Medical "Firsts"

 Below is a chronological timeline of Sharp's history of "firsts" that have made Sharp synonymous with health care excellence.

-In December, the world's smallest baby is born at Sharp Mary Birch Hospital for Women & Newborns.
+In December, the world's smallest baby at the time is born at Sharp Mary Birch Hospital for Women & Newborns.
 Born at only 8.6 ounces (245 grams), Baby Saybie weighed as much as a large apple.
 After a five-month-long stay in the Neonatal Intensive Care Unit, she was discharged home as a healthy 5-pound infant.

 Sharp Coronado Hospital becomes the first hospital in the U.S. to perform a general surgery procedure using the new da Vinci® X Robotic Surgical System.

 Sharp Grossmont Hospital becomes the first hospital in San Diego County to offer an innovative, minimally invasive surgery for patients at risk for stroke due to carotid artery disease, which is caused by plaque buildup in the neck arteries.
 The procedure, called transcarotid artery revascularization (TCAR), helps avoid stroke during the procedure by using a novel system that temporarily reverses blood flow in the arteries that deliver blood to the brain.

 Sharp Memorial Hospital becomes the first hospital on the West Coast — and only the sixth in the country — to implant an investigational mechanical heart pump, the HeartMateII™ left ventricular assist device (LVAD), as part of a nationwide clinical trial.
 The trial was designed to evaluate the performance and safety of the device in patients with advanced heart failure.
 The device received approval from the Food and Drug Administration in 2017.

 Sharp Chula Vista Medical Center announces plans for a new, seven-story tower, which opened in 2020.
 The Ocean View Tower at Sharp Chula Vista is the first new hospital in San Diego's South Bay in more than 40 years.
 It includes 106 private patient rooms, 6 operating rooms, 10 ICU suites and a rooftop café with indoor/outdoor dining and panoramic ocean views.

 A Sharp Memorial Hospital surgeon is the first in San Diego County to help restore the lost vision of a patient with end-stage, age-related macular degeneration by implanting a miniature, high-tech telescope into his eye.